hellonico/niclojure/texten/06_Cloud.md

 [https://dashboard.heroku.com/account](https://dashboard.heroku.com/account)

+The second version is actually to go through the Heroku login with the toolbelt provided command line interface.
+This is done with:

+    heroku login

+This command will ask you for your heroku email and password, and will log you in Heroku as well as authenticate subsequent calls to Heroku services.

-Now the long version, in case you:
+Now the slightly longer version, in case you:

 * do not have existing SSH keys
 * run into troubles later